DanielVesterbaek/launch-control-documentation/docs/source/asset-packs.rst

 Download Vehicle Packs
 ===========

-Click one of the pack images to start the Download.
+Click one of the pack images to head to the download page.

 .. list-table::
    :width: 100%